clojurebridge-oresund/curriculum/outline/intro.md

 (+ mangoes oranges)
 ```

 When you assign a name to a value, that name is called a _symbol_.
-You can assign more than simple values to symbols.
+You can assign more than simple data to symbols.
 Try the following:

 ```clj
 (def fruit (+ mangoes oranges))